 2021

-There is a perception that these disorders are untreatable and exceedingly difficult to work with, even among clinicians themselves.
-Consequently, individuals with BPD often encounter barriers when trying to access appropriate care within the mental health system.
-Family members who provide care for individuals with BPD also experience stigma, which further impedes their ability to coordinate support and access effective healthcare services.
-The lives of people with BPD are frequently marked by relational conflicts, which extend to their interactions with healthcare systems and result in feelings of alienation and a lack of access to care.
-Lindsey hopes that "Ocean of Oil" will remind viewers how knowledge and empathy can cleanse stigma from the murky ocean of mental illness, so people can truly live well.
+Family members who provide care for individuals with BPD also experience stigma, which further impedes their ability to coordinate support for their loved one.
+Lindsey hopes that "Ocean of Oil" will remind viewers how understanding and empathy can cleanse stigma from the murky ocean of mental illness, so people can truly live well.